eProsima/Micro-XRCE-DDS-docs/docs/agent_api.rst

     bool create_participant_by_xml(uint32_t client_key, uint16_t participant_id, int16_t domain_id, const char* xml, uint8_t flag, OpResult& op_result);

-Creates a DDS participant for a certain client, given its self-contained description in a XML file.
+This function creates a DDS participant for a given *Client*, given its self-contained description in an XML file.

 The participant will act the entrypoint for the rest of DDS entities to be created.